-Prerequisite: Aviation 199 with a grade of "C" or better or equivalent or the combination of Aviation 195, 195L and 196L, each with a grade of "C" or better or equivalent or FAA-issued Instrument Pilot Certificate or equivalent.
+Corequisite: Completion of or concurrent enrollment in Aviation 195 and 201, each with a grade of "C" or better, or equivalent, or FAA-issued Commercial Pilot Certificate.

-Advisory: Aviation 128 and 201, each with a grade of "C" or better, or equivalent or FAA-issued Commercial Pilot Certificate.
-English 48, English 49 and Mathematics 38, each with a grade of "C" or better, or equivalent or Assessment Skill Levels R5, W5 and M30.
+Advisory: English 47A or English 48 and English 49, each with a grade of "C" or better, or equivalent or Assessment Skill Levels R5 and W5; Mathematics 38 with a grade of "C" or better, or equivalent or Assessment Skill Level M30 and Aviation 128 with a grade of "C" or better, or equivalent.

-Advisory: Concurrent enrollment in Aviation 211L.
+Advisory: Concurrent enrollment in Aviation 211L or 215L, each with a grade of "C" or better, or equivalent.